 - Honey Super – The honey super is a box that holds the frames where the bees will store their honey.
 The honey supers come in different sizes, usually medium or shallow.
 The picture below shows a medium honey super.
 It is recommended to use a medium or shallow size super for honey, instead of a deep, because honey is very heavy and the supers can be hard to lift when full.
 The medium super tends to be the size most beekeepers choose.
 You can stack as many honey supers on top of the hive as needed for the honey flow.
 We are starting out with one super.

 - Honey Super Frames – These are frames that fit inside the honey super for the bees to build wax onto.
 If you are using a medium super for honey you need 10 medium frames per box.
 If you are using a shallow super for honey you need 10 shallow frames per box.
 You need 10 frames with a foundation for a honey super in the setup seen above.
 There are plenty of different foundation types for honey, the basic being wired wax or plastic.
 Pick one type of foundation for the entire hive and stick with that to start out.
 Bees prefer wired wax over plastic, but many beekeepers prefer plastic due to its versatility and ability to stand up against wax moth devastation.
 The choice is up to you.

 - Inner Cover – This is a wooden cover that goes on top of the uppermost super.
 It has an entrance hole to the outside and a hole in the middle.
 It also has two sides – one for the winter and one for the rest of the year.
 The inner cover is vital for proper hive manipulation.

 - Outer Cover– There are several different outer cover types.
 The cover seen below is a telescoping outer cover.
 That means it fits over the inner cover with sides that hang down over the top super.

 There are plenty of other pieces of equipment you can get once you have the basics down.
-The important part is just get to it, get your hive ready and start keeping bees.
+The important part is to just get started, get your hive ready, and start keeping bees.